iamvalecia/100-days-of-code/log.md

 On slack I got a link from someone on CSS consistency across browsers.
 I haven't looked into it yet.
 Hopefully he can help me as I do.

 **Thoughts**: Almost done with my band site!

+[How to load web fonts...](https://www.freecodecamp.org/news/web-fonts-in-2018-f191a48367e8/)(link from slack, haven't attempted yet)

 ### Day 48: May 29, 2019 Wednesday